MONDAY, DECEMBER 4 | 7:30 PM | SARASOTA OPERA HOUSE

 CANADIAN BRASS HOLIDAY CONCERT

-The world’s most famous brass quintet performs festive holiday favorites, from Carol of the Bells, to A Charlie Brown Christmas, swinging Glenn Miller tunes, and more.
+The world’s most famous brass quintet, now celebrating their 50th Anniversary, will perform festive holiday favorites, from Carol of the Bells, to A Charlie Brown Christmas, swinging Glenn Miller tunes, and more.
 Join us for an unforgettable evening showcasing their virtuosic talent, humor and yuletide spirit!

 Recipe for 50 Years of Successes